 The international segment includes earnings from retail sales of consumer products and subscriptions through internationally-focused websites.
 The chief challengers are Alibaba Group in China, Woolworths in Australia, Rakuten in Japan, Flipkart in India, and JD.com in the United Kingdom.

-Amazon International Segment Revenue surged to $104.4 billion in 2020.
-However, it is still suffering an operating loss of $770 million which is the lowest in the last five years.
+Amazon International Segment Revenue surged to $127.2 billion in 2021.
+However, it is still suffering an operating loss of $924 million.

 The sales growth was due to increased unit sales, including sales by marketplace sellers.
 The changes in foreign currency exchange rates impacted International net sales.
 Increased unit sales were driven largely by the continued efforts to reduce prices.